Age-Related Macular Degeneration (AMD)

 Dry AMD

-There are currently no pharmacological treatments for dry AMD.
+There are no pharmacological treatments for dry AMD

-Mainstay of management is active observation and supportive:
+Mainstay of management is active observation and conservative management:

-- Consider antioxidant vitamin and mineral supplementation (AREDS2 formula: vitamin C, vitamin E, zinc oxide, copper, lutein, and zeaxanthin)
+- Consider antioxidant vitamin and mineral supplementation (AREDS2 formula: vitamin C, vitamin E, zinc, copper, lutein, and zeaxanthin)

-- Healthy balanced diet (low glycaemic index, rich in fruits, green leafy vegetables and fish high in omega-3 fatty acids)
+- Advise on a healthy, balanced diet (low glycaemic index, rich in fruits, green leafy vegetables and fish high in omega-3 fatty acids)

 Wet AMD

-Mainstay of management: intravitreal anti-VEGF therapy (ranibizumab, aflibercept, bevacizumab)
+Mainstay of management: intravitreal anti-VEGF therapy (e.g. ranibizumab, aflibercept, bevacizumab)

 References